 The mission of the San Diego Hunger Coalition (SDHC) is to collaborate with community partners to create equitable access to food assistance in San Diego County through research, education, and advocacy.

-San Diego Hunger Coalition was established in 1974 when a group of concerned citizens came together to coordinate regional food drives during the Thanksgiving holiday season.
+SDHC was established in 1974 when a group of concerned citizens came together to coordinate regional food drives during the Thanksgiving holiday season.
 A year later, SDHC added policy change to its strategies, advocating for a California bill to allow grocery stores to donate damaged food, which in 1977 became the nation’s first food donation liability protection law.
 That same year, SDHC helped start the San Diego Food Bank.
 In 1978, SDHC became an independent 501(c)3.